Dynamical Boson Stars

 \subsection{Compact alternatives to black holes}

-As a localized scalar field configuration, a boson star can be constructed as a non-interacting compact object, as long as one does not include any explicit coupling to any electromagnetic or other fields.
+As a localized scalar field configuration, a boson star can be constructed as a non-interacting compact object, as long as one does not include any explicit coupling to electromagnetic or other fields.
 In that respect, it resembles a BH, although it lacks a horizon.
 Can observations of purported BHs be fully explained by massive boson stars?
-See Ref.~\cite{lrr-2008-9} for a review of such observations.
+See \cite{lrr-2008-9} for a review of such observations.

 Neutron stars also lack horizons, but, in contrast to a boson star, have a hard surface.
 A hard surface is important because one would expect accretion onto such a surface to have observable consequences.
-Can a boson star avoid such consequences?
-Yuan, Narayan and Rees consider the the viability of $10 M_\odot$ boson stars as BH candidates in X-ray binaries~\cite{2004ApJ...606.1112Y}.
-They find that accreting gas collects not at the surface (which the star lacks), but instead at the center which ultimately should lead to Type I X-ray bursts.
+Can a boson star avoid such consequences? \cite{2004ApJ...606.1112Y} consider the viability of $10\,M_{\odot}$ boson stars as BH candidates in X-ray binaries.
+They find that accreting gas collects not at the surface (which the star lacks), but instead at the center, which ultimately should lead to Type~I X-ray bursts.
 Because these bursts are not observed, the case against boson stars as black hole mimickers is weakened (at least for BH candidates in X-ray binaries).